About health insurance

 What am I covered for?

-You can view what you're covered for in your Quick Guides.
+You can view what you’re covered for in your product guide.

 This depends on your ahm cover and whether you’re insured for Hospital and/or Extras.

-You can check your Quick Guide for more details.
+You can check your product guide for more details.

 Remember, if you need to go to hospital, it’s a good idea to contact us anyway.
 That way you’ll know what you’re covered for and how to minimise any out-of-pocket expenses.